Heircraft/CloudCaseTest/ReadMe.txt

 Inside the "Tax_Super_Calculation" folder you will find:
- - A Javascript file run through cmd using a javascript framework (e.g "node taxSuper.js") Input either gross salary amount or "test" for tests
+ - A Javascript file run through cmd using a javascript framework (e.g "node taxSuper.js") It will ask for either gross salary amount or "test" for tests

 Please Note: